dorazhao99/paper-a-week/progress.md

 - Read "SPICE" by Anderson et al.
 - Wrote scripts to process the output from mTurk study
 - Launch additional HITs for images that did not have enough results

+### 10/20/2020
+- Collected and interpreted results from first 100 images for mTurk study
+- Analyzed gender and skin color breakdown for the first 100 images
+- Identified high miss gold standard images